danielpatrickhug/GitModel/README.md

 GitModel is a pipeline that can generate high quality topic models of github repos using GPT, GNN message passing layers and BERTopic.

 ⚠️Warning: Not under active development.
-A more expansive system is active @ https://github.com/Neural-Dragon-AI - currently private.
+A more expansive system is actively being developed @ https://github.com/Neural-Dragon-AI - currently private.
 A preview from the org can be seen here including the openbugger and babydragon package https://www.youtube.com/live/BbUOoGfpjvQ?feature=share&t=18645
 - Generate documentation for Python repos and create enriched subgraphs for your codebases